Are you an attorney, CPA, financial planner or other trusted advisor?

 Your client is concerned about running out of money during their lifetime and wants to continue being charitable.

-Recommend establishing a life income gift (such as a charitable remainder trust) at their local community foundation that pays income potentially for life.
-Upon death, the gift can be distributed by the community foundation in accordance with their charitable interests.
+Recommend establishing a life income gift (such as a charitable remainder trust) at the Cedar Falls Community Foundation that pays income potentially for life.
+Upon death, the gift can be distributed by the Cedar Falls Community Foundation in accordance with their charitable interests.

 Reluctant to Start a Conversation?